1. Home

 7 tips for hiring movers

-There are many reputable movers out there that can keep your move headache-free — but there are also horror stories of possessions being held hostage by movers until additional fees are paid.
+Many reputable movers out there can keep your move headache-free, but there are also horror stories of possessions being held hostage by movers until additional fees are paid.
 How can you make sure you find the right movers for a (relatively) painless move?

 1. Do your research and get multiple quotes

-Avoid moving pitfalls by doing research and getting quotes from multiple moving companies.
+Avoid potential setbacks by researching and getting quotes from multiple moving companies.
 “I can’t overstate the importance of taking the time to thoroughly research your options and speak with movers to understand their process,” said Charlene Wilde, senior vice president and assistant secretary at the American Armed Forces Mutual Aid Association.

 I can’t overstate the importance of taking the time to thoroughly research your options and speak with movers to understand their process.”

-— Charlene Wilde, senior vice president, American Armed Forces Mutual Aid Association
+— Charlene Wilde, senior vice president of the American Armed Forces Mutual Aid Association

 Prior to any move, short or long, have the movers come well before your moving day to walk through all the rooms in your home and inventory your possessions.
 A professional mover can estimate how many boxes you’ll need on moving day and how much room your furniture will take up on the truck.